 The long-term outcome for a dog that has suffered a stroke is dependent on a number of factors, such as the severity and whether an underlying cause was found to be associated with the CVA.

-Some conditions that can trigger a stroke are in themselves life threatening, such as in the case of a brain tumour or kidney disease.
+Some conditions that can trigger a stroke are in themselves life-threatening, such as in the case of a brain tumor or kidney disease.
 In these cases, palliative care may be the only option for the dog and their life expectancy will not be great.

 In situations where a cause for the stroke cannot be determined, the outcome for the dog is far more complicated.
 There is a high possibility of further strokes occurring, these may be minor or major events, but each will do a little more damage to the brain and may lead to permanent disability in the dog.

 There is little the owner can do to prevent further CVAs, but being vigilant of the pet and taking them to the vet the instant they notice potential signs of a stroke will help.